Kendall County, Illinois: Impact of agriculture

+Suburbanization and population growth

+Following World War II, Kendall County experienced a population boom as suburbanization swept across the United States.
+Improved transportation infrastructure, including the construction of Interstate 88 and Interstate 55, facilitated commuting to nearby urban centers like Chicago.
+Subdivisions and housing developments sprang up throughout the county, catering to the needs of a growing population seeking the tranquility of suburban life.

 Geography

 According to the U.S. Census Bureau, the county has an area of 322 sqmi, of which 320 sqmi are land and 2.0 sqmi (0.6%) are covered by water.

 Kendall County is a small but rapidly growing county that has the majority of its population in the northeast and along the Fox River (the only river in the county), which runs through the county's northwestern section.
 Many new subdivisions have been constructed in this county, which has produced considerable population growth.
 Southern Kendall still remains largely agricultural.
 Kendall County has two primary ranges of low-lying hills formed by what is known as an end moraine.
 Ransom, the more predominant of the two moraines, runs through the west and north-central part of the county.
 This moraine has created elevations over 800 ft, in contrast to elevations in southern Kendall County that drop to the lower 500 ft range.
 Minooka, the other major end moraine ridge in Kendall County, runs along its entire eastern border with Will County.
 The two moraines intersect at almost a right angle in the township of Oswego.
 The county's only designated state park is Silver Springs State Fish and Wildlife Area.